Helmut Kentler: Reception

-Allegations against Kentler
+Later investigation

 In 2015, after public pressure, the Berlin Senate Administration commissioned a study by Teresa Nentwig, a political scientist at the Institute for Democracy Research in Göttingen, on the pedosexual "experiment" Kentler conducted in Berlin in the late 1960s with the support of the Youth Welfare Office.
 In this context, the Berlin Senator for Education Sandra Scheeres called the "experiment" a crime in state responsibility.
 Affected persons, who had contacted the senator responsible in 2017, expressed their disappointment about lack of support.
 In 2017/18, Nentwig was also commissioned in Lower Saxony to research the effects of Kentler's activities there.
 Kentler also dealt with young people with behavioural problems in Hanover, had contacts with the youth welfare office there, and was supposed to provide scientific support on their behalf for the first care of a lesbian couple, but this did not come about because the couple decided to withdraw for personal reasons.
 Whether Kentler himself was sexually assaulting young people, such as his foster and adopted sons or his tutoring students, remains an open question, although his colleague Gunter Schmidt has claimed Kentler disclosed having sexually abused one of his sons from age thirteen through adulthood until the son committed suicide in 1991.

 In January 2018, Leibniz Universität Hannover announced that it had initiated further investigations into Kentler.
 "I am downright shocked that at that time the executive and the judiciary let themselves be swallowed up by it," said President Volker Epping at a New Year's reception.
 "I am also completely flabbergasted that the professional community did not comment, did not cry out, about this activity of Kentler!"
 Only nine years after Kentler's death, upon the completion of the project "The Role of the Sexologist in the Discourse on Pedosexuality – for example, Helmut Kentler", funded by the Lower Saxony Ministry of Science and Culture, did the university realise the extent of the case.
 The aim of further investigation will be to examine the circumstances of Kentler's doctorate, appointment, and work until his retirement.
 This also includes the behaviour of the university, faculty and department toward Kentler.
 To ensure the proper processing of the case, contracts are awarded to external, independent persons.

 On 15 June 2020, a report prepared by scientists entitled "Helmut Kentler's Work in Berlin Child and Youth Services" was presented in Berlin.
 In this context, the Berlin Senator for Education Sandra Scheeres promised those affected by abuse financial compensation from the State of Berlin.